pradeep0601/spring-boot-mongo-db-rest-app/README.md

 2. Get employee by id
 url :  http://localhost:2020/v1/employee/id/38860
-Out put will be like below -
+Output will be like below -
 ```
  {
     "employeeId": "38860",